confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 vpc_name = "<name of your VPC>" OR vpc_id = "<ID of your VPC>"
 ```

+If you created your VPC, subnet and security group without using the `common` Terraform configuration you should provide the name or ID of your existing resources as the `primary_subnet_name/primary_subnet_id`, `primary_security_group_name/primary_security_group_id` and `vpc_name/vpc_id` parameters.
+If you created your VPC, subnet and security group using the `common` Terraform configuration you can find the IDs of your VPC, subnet and security group in the outputs of the `common` Terraform configuration.

 If you don't have your public key already configured in IBM Cloud you can add
 ```
 ssh_pub_key = "<your SSH public key>"
 ```

+> **Hint:** In order to create the cluster based on a different type of VSI image you can overwrite more parameters here e.g. to create a **s390x** based cluster add follow two lines to the `terraform.tfvars` file.

 > **Notes:**
 > - Some resources can be specified using their name or ID.
 For example, the subnet can be specified using the `primary_subnet_name` or `primary_subnet_id` variables.
 Where this option exists the `..._name` and `..._id` variables are mutually exclusive.